Zakees/Zakees/README.md

 <h1 align="center">Hi, I'm Raúl</h1>
-<h3 align="center">A Full-Stack Developer from Spain</h3>

 ### About Me
-👨‍💻 I'm a full-stack web developer passionate about clean code, scalable solutions, and continuous learning.
-I enjoy working on personal and collaborative projects that challenge me to grow and improve.
+Full-stack developer and game localization translator.
+I like building things that solve real problems and improving a little with each project.
+I also work on game translation, where I focus on clarity, consistency, and natural language.

 ### Experience
+- **Professional Web Developer**.
-- **Head Translator** (ENG->ESP) for RimWorld
+- **Lead Translator** (EN -> ES) for RimWorld
-- **Web and Game Developer** on personal and volunteer projects
+- **Web & Game Developer** in personal and volunteer projects

 ### Tools and Languages
 <p align="center">